CABLE LAYING 101: A COMPREHENSIVE GUIDE

 DEPTH OF POWER CABLES LAYING:

-The desired minimum depth of laying cable from the ground surface to the top of the cable should be as below:
+The minimum depth for cable laying from the ground surface to the top of the cable should be practiced as below:

 • Cables at road crossings: 1.00 m